-- Criminal Record Check processed through the Criminal Records Review Program in Victoria (A Licensing Officer will guide you through the CRC application process) - Application for Assessment of Suitability (containing the names of 3 references who can be contacted by VCH) - Assessment of Suitability - Open Book Quiz
+- Criminal record Check processed through the Criminal Records Review Program (CRRP) in Victoria - a Licensing Officer will guide you through the process. - 3 character references - A record of work history - Copies of any diplomas, certificates, or other evidence of training and skills - Evidence of compliance with the Province's immunization program (and tuberculosis control program if applicable). - Application for Assessment of Suitability this contains the names of 3 references who can be contacted by Licensing. - Assessment of Suitability - Open Book Quiz (if requested by the Licensing Officer)

-If the Licensee hires a Manager:
+If the Licensee hires a Manager